blawson69/DoorMaster/README.md

 You can see the stats for any door by using the `!door status` command with any door token selected.
 You will be provided the following information:
 - Whether the door is open or closed
+- Re-label the door and switch.
+Enter a word for each to better represent the object.
+Change "door" to "chest", "switch" to "lever", etc. All player dialogs will use the new label.
 - The [State](#door-states) of the door (editable)
 - The [Visibility](#door-visibility) of the door (reveal only)
 - The current Lock DC (editable)